2300 Arena: Bar 2300

 The venue's lobby contains Bar 2300, a bar with a capacity of 350 that provides service during events, and also hosts intimate concert performances.
 Vicki Pohl, niece of Bruce Montgomery, runs in-house catering.

 Tributes to the venue's past are represented by the bar's decor, with paintings by artist Christy Bottie that commemorate prior wrestling and combat sport events.
 Bottie also painted a mural dedicated to Extreme Championship Wrestling in the men's room, which has since become a popular photo op.

 Transportation access

-2300 Arena is located within two miles of both the Front Street exit (Exit 351) of Interstate 76, and the Columbus Boulevard exit (Exit 20) of Interstate 95.
+2300 Arena is located within two miles of both the Front Street exit (Exit 351) of Interstate 76, and the Christopher Columbus Boulevard exit (Exit 20) of Interstate 95.

 On-street parking is available in front of the building on South Swanson Street, and to the side of the building on both West Ritner Street and Wolf Street.

 SEPTA maintains bus stops located within walking distance from the venue, providing local service on Route 7 (Weccacoe Avenue and Wolf Street), Route 57 (2nd Street and West Ritner Street), and Route G (Oregon Avenue and Front Street).